luuuc/remote-excellence-book/_chapters/00-00a-before-you-start.md

 - Managers who need to see butts in seats to feel in control

 <br>
-I'm going to tell you that most of what passes for "remote work" is actually office work done badly from home.<br>
+I'm going to tell you that most of what passes for "remote work" is actually office work done badly from home.

-I'm going to tell you that your daily standups are a waste of time.<br>
+I'm going to tell you that your daily standups are a waste of time.

 I'm going to tell you that your tracking software is an admission of failure.

 If that bothers you, this isn't your book.